•

 Authors should ensure that the submission has not been published previously or on the publishing process elsewhere in the same form, including in Chinese or in other languages.

-The journal operates a double-blind peer review process, while the authors are welcomed to suggest a recommended or avoided reviewers’ list during the submission.
+BCAS operates a double-blind peer review process, while the authors are welcomed to suggest a recommended or avoided reviewers’ list during the submission.

-Submissions should follow the required format, the template could be downloaded from the website http://www.bulletin.cas.cn/zgkxyyk/ch/common_item.aspx?parent_id=20171220020752572&menu_id=20180320113019801.
+Submissions should follow the required format.
+The template could be downloaded from the website.

 Authors should ensure that all the supporting data and source that cited or analyzed in the manuscripts are required to provide the public access clearly.
-The temporary web links are suggested to put in the footnote, while the publications, open source or something permanent are asked to list in the reference part.
+The temporary web links are suggested to put in the footnote, while the publications, open source, or something permanent are asked to list in the reference part.

 Any financial support conducting this work should be stated in the manuscript.